LogonikGG/LobbyApiPlugin/README.md

-# LobbyApiPlugin
+# LobbyPluginApi
-**LobbyApiPlugin** is a plugin designed to manage player sessions between different plugins.
+**LobbyPluginApi** is a plugin designed to manage player sessions between different plugins.
 It is especially useful on minigame servers **without a proxy** (like Velocity or BungeeCord).

 ## Content: